alexdenker/DiffusionForPDE/NonUniformMesh/README.md

 - Neural Operator: Add U-Net logic, currently the network works only on the same resolution.
 However, downsampling data on a non-uniform / unstructured mesh is a bit harder.
 - Noise type: The noise supported is given by radial basis functions $C_{i,j} = \exp(- || x_i - x_j ||_2^2 / (2s^2))$ for different $s$.
 Different choices?
 - Discretisation: Currently the function are discretised on the mesh.
 We could also work in a different discretisation?
+- Different training distributions.
+Also, train on piecewise-linear (function defined on mesh points) or piecewise-constant functions (function defined on mesh faces)
 - PDE: Currently only the PoissonPDE is implemented, different choices?